brigadecore/brigade/2.0-PROPOSAL/README.md

 deleted, but can only be locked if access must be revoked.
 This also helps to maintain the relational integrity of the underlying data store.

-Lastly, the scheduling agent is, necessarily, a _special class of user_ that can carry out operations disallowed for _all_ other users (including "root").
+The scheduling agent is, necessarily, a _special class of non-human user_ that can carry out operations disallowed for _all_ other users (including "root").
 These include updating the observed status of an executing worker or job.
 Being a special class of user, the controller will authenticate to the API using a shared secret that is mutually agreed upon at the time of deployment / re-deployment / upgrade.

+Lastly, every worker (another non-human user) should be uniquely authorized to create jobs associated with itself. (i.e. No one _but_ a given worker should ever create jobs _for_ that worker.)
+Given this, every worker will be granted a bearer token to facilitate sessionless authenthication to the jobs API only.

 To prevent session hijacking by means of root password theft or bearer token theft, Brigade API servers in remote clusters should secure API traffic using